OOP2018/contacts-lite/README.md

 ## How To Limit Log Messages?

 ORMLite has a built-in Logging facility named LocalLog.
 It generates a lot of output messages.
+To reduce the log messages, specify the minimum "severity" of messages you want displayed.

 To set the minimum severity of log messages, see:
 [http://ormlite.com/javadoc/ormlite-core/com/j256/ormlite/logger/LocalLog.html](http://ormlite.com/javadoc/ormlite-core/com/j256/ormlite/logger/LocalLog.html)

 In the example code there is a static block to specify that we only want to see messages of severity "error" or higher.